 The system stores the last two full triggers in memory.
 These are not erasable.
 Each time the unit sees a full trigger, the older of the two triggers in memory will be replaced by the new trigger.
 To access long term event history:

-1. With the ignition off, press and hold the override switch.
+1. With the ignition off, press and HOLD the Valet/Program switch.

 2. Turn on the ignition.